Out of the Shadow/Set Free

-It's a simple enough story: on the way to Jerusalem, while Jesus is teaching in a synagogue, a "bent-over" woman passing by evokes Jesus' compassion.
+It’s a simple enough story: on the way to Jerusalem, while Jesus is teaching in a synagogue, a “bent-over” woman passing by evokes Jesus’ compassion.
 Does the woman ask for healing?
-No. Does Jesus seem to care that it's the Sabbath, when healing non-life-threatening conditions is not permitted?
+No. Does Jesus seem to care that it’s the Sabbath, when healing non-life-threatening conditions is not permitted?
 No. Without being asked, he calls her over to him, and sets her free from her longtime ailment by placing his hands on her, just as one would in blessing.
-The woman is blessed and freed and has sense enough to recognize the source of the freedom she's been given at last, to look forward, at the world around her, and to move through it with comfort and confidence.
+The woman is blessed and freed and has sense enough to recognize the source of the freedom she’s been given at last, freedom from the little bit of square footage she’s been limited to visually for almost twenty years.

 Now, is everyone amazed and grateful to witness such a thing?
 No, indeed.
 The leader of the synagogue is instead upset by this breach of the Law and tells the crowd, which undoubtedly includes many others in need of healing (aren’t we all?), that they should come back tomorrow, when the timing will be more appropriate for such things as healing.
 The tension builds as Jesus heads toward Jerusalem and his death, and the lessons for us as disciples continue.